The Jet Fuel for Net Zero

 What is SAF and how is it made?

-The LGF project will be the largest and most technically advanced facility of its kind in Europe.
-The Billingham site will convert over 1 million tonnes of non-recyclable waste and waste biomass feedstock to over 165 million litres of advanced SAF, and 30 million litres of green naphtha, each year.
+The Lighthouse Green Fuels project will be the largest of its kind globally, converting over 1.5 million tonnes of biogenic waste and residues into over 180 million litres of second-generation SAF and approximately 30 million litres of green naphtha each year.

 Jet Zero